mnemonic indexing

 • Memory (rich, structured knowledge)

 Intelligence alone allows you to cope.
-Intelligence combined with memory produces expertise—the ability to navigate edge cases, resolve ambiguity, and respond creatively under pressure.
-Our goal is to reach that state as early as possible, by reverse engineering expertise- not suffering their rite of passage.
+Intelligence combined with memory produces expertise— the ability to navigate edge cases, resolve ambiguity, and respond creatively under pressure.
+Our goal is to reach that state as early as possible by reverse engineering the knowledge structures of experts- rather than suffering their rite of passage.

 • Approximately 15–30 minutes per day